mietek/halcyon-website/pages/docs/halcyon-lib/index.md

 Execute the specified command with its output quoted or omitted, depending on the _quiet_ parameter and the exit status of the command.

-When _quiet_ is `0`, output will always be quoted; otherwise, output will only be quoted if the command returns a non-zero exit status.
+When _quiet_ is `0`, output will always be quoted; otherwise, output will be quoted if the command returns a non-zero exit status.

 ```
 function foo () {